 Assurant Employee Benefits integrates medical and disability claims analysis to target cases that are under medical case management and identifies cases appropriate for early intervention with disability management practices.
 Our in-house special investigations unit assists in examining potentially fraudulent claims.
 Having this unit in house assures that investigators understand the LTD contract, protect the confidentiality of the claimant and his or her relationship with the policyholder, and assures that surveillances are complete.

-Assurant does give employers options to choose from to custom build their LTD plans.
-One key feature is the option of selecting the most appropriate definition of disability to meet the needs of different employee groups.
-Assurant offers three distinct definitions of disability, including a distinctive “dual” definition that triggers benefit payment based on a loss of duties or a loss of earnings.
+Assurant does give employers options to choose from to custom-build their LTD plans.
+One key feature is selecting the most appropriate definition of disability to meet the needs of different employee groups.
+Assurant offers three definitions of disability, including a distinctive “dual” definition that triggers benefit payment based on a loss of duties or earnings.
 A loss of both is not required.

-If an Assurant disabled insured dies while receiving long term Disability benefits, the Survivor Benefit provides income to the insured’s survivors while they are in the process of settling the estate.
+If an Assurant disabled insured dies while receiving long term disability benefits, the Survivor Benefit provides income to the insured’s survivors while settling the estate.

-Assurant’s Employee Assistance Program (EAP) gives employees access to confidential short term counseling and referral service, designed to help them deal with family, legal or financial concerns.
+Assurant’s Employee Assistance Program (EAP) gives employees access to confidential short term counseling and referral services designed to help them deal with family, legal or financial concerns.

-Assurant’s Business Income Benefit provides an additional benefit to be paid to the policyholder if one of the organization’s primary income-generating employees becomes disabled.
+Assurant’s Business Income Benefit provides an additional benefit to the policyholder if one of the organization’s primary income-generating employees becomes disabled.